Dental Care Group's Blog :

 Mouthwash doesn’t discriminate

-Mouthwash is an equal opportunity bacteria killer.
-It doesn’t matter what type of bacteria it is, mouthwash will kill it.
+Mouthwash is an equal-opportunity bacteria killer.
+It doesn’t matter what type of bacteria it is; mouthwash will kill it.

 The problem is that not every type of bacteria is bad for you – out of the 700 different types of bacteria you’ll find in the human mouth, the vast majority are benign.
 In fact, some of that bacteria is actually good for you!

-Among other things, bacteria is responsible for:
+Among other things, bacteria are responsible for:

 Needless to say, this isn’t an ideal solution!